wayne-yang7021/Socket-Programming/README.md

 ## Introduction

-This is a P2P (peer-to-peer) transaction program!
+This is a P2P (peer-to-peer) transaction program using C++!
 In this project, I implement secure communications and transactions using socket programming with OpenSSL for encryption and decryption.
 The program supports both server-side and client-side functionalities, ensuring data confidentiality and authenticity through public and private key cryptography.

 ## How to Execute the program